Adult neurogenesis: Regulation

 Many factors may affect the rate of hippocampal neurogenesis.
 Exercise and an enriched environment have been shown to promote the survival of neurons and the successful integration of newborn cells into the existing hippocampus.
 Another factor is central nervous system injury since neurogenesis occurs after cerebral ischemia, epileptic seizures, and bacterial meningitis.
 On the other hand, conditions such as chronic stress, viral infection and aging can result in a decreased neuronal proliferation.

 Circulating factors within the blood may reduce neurogenesis.
 In healthy aging humans, the plasma and cerebrospinal fluid levels of certain chemokines are elevated.
 In a mouse model, plasma levels of these chemokines correlate with reduced neurogenesis, suggesting that neurogenesis may be modulated by certain global age-dependent systemic changes.
 These chemokines include CCL11, CCL2 and CCL12, which are highly localized on mouse and human chromosomes, implicating a genetic locus in aging.
 Another study implicated the cytokine, IL-1beta, which is produced by glia.
 That study found that blocking IL-1 could partially prevent the severe impairment of neurogenesis caused by a viral infection.

 Epigenetic regulation also plays a large role in neurogenesis.
 DNA methylation is critical in the fate-determination of adult neural stem cells in the subventricular zone for post-natal neurogenesis through the regulation of neuronic genes such as Dlx2, Neurog2, and Sp8.
 Many microRNAs such as miR-124 and miR-9 have been shown to influence cortical size and layering during development.

-ephrin-A2 and ephrin-A3 have been showed to negatively regulate adult neurogenesis.
+ephrin-A2 and ephrin-A3 have been shown to negatively regulate adult neurogenesis.